StephanieKamen/StephanieKamen/README.md

 🌱  I’m currently learning React & Redux and getting deeper into front-end topics.

-🤝  I’m looking to collaborate on creative front-end projects
+🤝  I’m looking to collaborate on creative front-end projects.

 📫  How to reach me stephanie.kamen@outlook.com